University Bulletin

 Electives

-You are required to take 48 units of electives.
-Of those units, at least 28 must be taken outside of Stern (excluding courses at the School of Professional Studies [SPS]) and at least 16 must be taken inside of Stern.
-The remaining 4 units are multidisciplinary, thus can be taken inside or outside of Stern.
+You are required to take electives to complete your degree.
+Of those units, some must be taken outside of Stern (excluding courses at the School of Professional Studies [SPS]) and some must be taken at Stern.
+The remaining units are multidisciplinary, and thus can be taken inside or outside of Stern.
+See your class' curriculum worksheet to determine what your elective requirements are for your class year.

 Electives are courses used to complete a minor, delve deeper into an area inside of or outside of business, or sample an array of intellectual perspectives.
 Some examples of courses that count in the Electives area: